-Some examples of stress tests that are performed include daily worst-case VaR based on the worst price changes experienced within the past 260 days and on historical events, for instance, the 1997/1998 Asian financial crisis, the 2000/2001 New Economy crisis and the June - August 2002 Investor Confidence crisis.
-Hypothetical sensitivity analysis includes parallel yield curve shifts as well as steepening and flattening of yield curves at different pivot tenor points for major trading currencies.
+Some examples of stress tests that are performed include daily worst-case VaR based on the worst price changes experienced within the past 260 days and on historical events, for instance, the 1997/1998 Asian Financial Crisis, the 2000/2001 New Economy Crisis and the June - August 2002 Investor Confidence Crisis.
+Hypothetical sensitivity analysis includes parallel yield curve shifts, steepening and flattening of yield curves at different pivot tenor points for major trading currencies, equity price stress test, as well as FX stress test for pegged and Asian currencies.